Brickfilm: 2000s–present

-Brickfilms have also been released commercially on their own, such as Jericho: The Promise Fulfilled, a 30-minute-long film made by Shatter Point Entertainment, which was awarded Best Animation by the Cape Fear Independent Film Festival 2009.
-In 2007, the brickfilm Rick & Steve: The Happiest Gay Couple in All the World was accepted to over 80 film festivals, including Sundance.
+In the mid-2000s, brickfilms became more widespread upon the rise of YouTube.
+In 2007, Lego hosted the Lego Star Wars Movie Making Contest, further publicizing brickfilms online.

-In 2014, The LEGO Group, Warner Animation Group, and Animal Logic released LEGO's first official feature-length film, The Lego Movie.
-While the film was created using primarily computer generated animation, it was styled in such a way as to emulate the look of stop-motion brickfilms, even being influenced by some popular brickfilms such as The Magic Portal.
-Since then, LEGO has produced three more brickfilm-like feature films, The Lego Batman Movie (2017), The Lego Ninjago Movie (2017), and The Lego Movie 2: The Second Part (2019).
+In 2010, The Lego Group produced and released Lego's first official feature-length film, Lego: The Adventures of Clutch Powers.
+Since then, Lego has produced four more brickfilm-like feature films, The Lego Movie (2014), The Lego Batman Movie (2017), The Lego Ninjago Movie (2017), and The Lego Movie 2: The Second Part (2019).
+The Lego Group also produced multiple animated series for multiple franchises like Ninjago, Star Wars (e.g. Lego Star Wars: The Freemaker Adventures (2016–17), Friends or Legends of Chima (2013–14).
+While these are created using primarily computer generated animation, they are styled in such a way as to emulate the look of stop-motion brickfilms, even being influenced by some popular brickfilms such as The Magic Portal.
+Lego additionally also releases video games (e.g. Lego Star Wars: The Complete Saga (2007) featuring Lego bricks and minifigures.

+In 2024, Lego and Universal Pictures released a brickfilm-style take on the theatrical trailer for the first of the two-part film adaptation of Wicked.
+Also in 2024, Focus Features released Piece by Piece, a story about Pharrell Williams' life, directed by Morgan Neville and made in the brickfilm style using Lego animation.

 For years, almost all brickfilming was created using digital cameras and webcams.
 However, since the advent of stop-motion apps on mobile devices, brickfilming is accessible to many more people.
-After the release of The Lego Batman Movie, The LEGO Group produced a stop-motion animation themed construction set which was compatible with smartphones and encouraged the art of brickfilming.
+After the release of The Lego Batman Movie, The Lego Group produced a stop-motion animation themed construction set which was compatible with smartphones and encouraged the art of brickfilming (853650).

 Technique

 Modern brickfilms are captured with digital still cameras (sometimes in the form of webcams, DSLRs or camcorders with still image capability).
-A widely accepted framerate for a quality brickfilm is 15 frames per second, which is a compromise between minimum production time and smoothest motion.
-Animators also tend to use a standard 4-frame minifigure walk cycle for this framerate.
-However, 12 frames per second and 24 frames per second are also widely accepted frame rates in the community.
-Anything lower than 12 is often considered amateurish.
+The most widely used framerates for brickfilms are 12, 15, or 24 frames per second.
+Animators also tend to use a standard 4-frame minifigure walk cycle.

-Before the film is edited, the images themselves may be altered to create special effects frame-by-frame.
-Editing can be accomplished with almost any digital video program.
-However, most seasoned brickfilmers prefer to use dedicated stop motion software, such as the free MonkeyJam, Helium Frog Animator, and Eagle Animation, or professional software such as Dragonframe.
+To capture images for the animation, most brickfilmers prefer to use dedicated stop motion software, such as the free Stop Motion Studio, Boats Animator, and Eagle Animation, or professional software such as Dragonframe.
 Afterwards, compositing software such as Adobe After Effects can be used to add visual effects and a video editor can be used to compile the frames with audio tracks and complete the production of the film.

+Franchises

+The Lego Group produced various short films, feature films and video games featuring Lego minifigures and bricks.
+Most of these are based on other already existing franchises like Star Wars or DC Comics.
+These films are created using primarily computer generated animation, they are styled in such a way as to emulate the look of stop-motion brickfilms.

+Multiple video games also feature Lego minifigures and bricks are inspired by brickfilms.